7amo10/VantageNet/docs/PERFORMANCE.md

 - 🚀 **3.5-4x faster** than baseline
 - 🚀 Cache reduces YOLO overhead by 50%
 - 🚀 Downscaling reduces computation by 40%
+- 🚀 Face tracking adds only 10% latency

 ## Performance Benchmarking